AndrewJBateman/angular-material-api/README.md

 * To generate a component with module and routing: `ng g m my-page --routing=true` && `ng g c my-page -m=my-page`
 * The Home page displays a list of crypto news.
 * The `cryptos.service.ts` files uses the rxjs operator take(1) which just takes the first value and completes.
 No further logic is involved.
 If there is no data then take(1) simply returns nothing.
 * The News Detail page displays the crypto news item the user has clicked on.
+* Convention for Typescript variable names: `_example` = private variable, `_crypto$` = private observable
+* Seems like you do not need the API key to get news from the [CryptoCompare API](https://min-api.cryptocompare.com/)

 ## :camera: Screenshots